DerrickLeeYY/derrickleeyy.github.io/src/content/projects/Intruder-Detection-and-Tracking-Spotlight/index.md

 - A small but high intensity torchlight.

 ---
-Computer Vision and Machine Learning Implementation
+Computer Vision & Machine Learning Implementation
 ---
 There's not much to say here to be honest, OpenCV library was used to enable Python to access the webcam and there were many pre-trained machine learning model on the internet.
 I just chose a few that were fast enough to enable relatively smooth tracking on laptop hardware.
 YoloV4 was the final model that had a good mix of performance and accuracy of detection.